 The first phase (Phase I) of the multi-phased project was completed in 2004 and the second phase (Phase II) is currently underway.

-- A market study
+- A market survey

-- An integration study
+- A transmission line integration study

 - Geotechnical investigations

-- Legal and commercial arrangements
+- A study of legal and commercial arrangements

 Further feasibility studies